 How it works

-You can create a dedicated index for any class that contains the class's descendant classes, unless a descendant class has its own dedicated index.
+You can create a dedicated index for any class, even if the class contains descendant classes.
 You can configure individual properties in a class to be typeless, that is, they will be returned as strings.

 A data type conflict occurs when an index contains two fields with the same name that are of different data types.
 If a conflict occurs, indexing is handled as follows: